 Fix 1 – Troubleshoot the hardware issue

-As the first step of troubleshooting, you could rule out the faulty hardware as a possible cause.
-Here is how you can do a basic check:
+For the first step of troubleshooting, you could rule out the faulty hardware as a possible cause.
+Here is how to do a basic check:

 - A malfunctioning router may slow down your Internet speed, so you could bypass the router and try connecting your modem directly to the back of your computer.